Zbysz-Ko/CheckiO.python/README.md

 # CheckiO.python

-The repository contains some of my solutions to the CheckiO puzzles that were a little bit more difficult for me to solve.
+The repository contains some of my solutions to the CheckiO puzzles.

 More interesting are:
 * Cheapest flight - The difficulty with recursion is the abstract way in which a function can call itself.